Best Cleveland Wedges 2025

 Felt a little on heavy side

 The RTX 6 ZipCore wedges are Cleveland's top of the range wedges and have had some big upgrades from the previous Cleveland RTX ZipCore model.
-The overall look of the wedge has remained basically the same, but the tech has had an update.
-The hosel is now created using 95% more aluminum and silicone, making it a lot lighter, which has increased the MOI by 20%, so it has become one of the most forgiving wedges you can get, despite the blade-design.
+Cleveland have introduced a new hosel, created using 95% more aluminum and silicone.
+This means it's a lot lighter and has increased the MOI by 20% a result.
+I'd class this as one of the most forgiving wedges you can get because of the new hosel, evem despite the blade-design.

 The UltiZip grooves, which vary in dimensions depending on the loft of the face, remain an integral part of the face design.
 The latest version of the RTX series now offers deeper, sharper and even closer together grooves which helps maximize friction for optimized spin control and touch.
 They have also etched laser-milled lines between each groove and then treated the entire face with their HydraZip blasting.
 The enhanced friction leads to consistent results no matter the playing conditions, so there is lots of spin for you with these wedges.